 Hoi An’s Temples and Pagodas

 When arriving in Hoi An, many are immediately taken by the charm of the city.
 This small beach town in Central Vietnam has a singular allure that simply cannot be duplicated by its neighbours.
 Whether it be the city’s ubiquity of lanterns, it’s near indiscernible – but surely Asian – architectural style, its overflow of tailors and artisans, or a combination of these details.
 There is certainly a soul that distinguishes Hoi An from other towns with similar qualities.
+Therefore the soul of the city can be understood when visiting Hoi An’s temples and pagodas.

-History of External Influences on Hoi An
+History of External Influences on Hoi An’s Temples and Pagodas

 Chinese and Japanese ships would annually ride the winds of spring monsoons to Hoi An and stay until summer.
-Some would stay longer to handle offseason affairs, establish local businesses, or start new lives.
+Some would stay longer to handle off-season affairs, establish local businesses, or start new lives.

 The 18th Century would see the sudden decline of Hoi An’s status as a commercial epicentre with the silting of the Thu Bon River and the advent of the Tay Son Rebellion.
-Following the destruction of foreign settlements resulting from the rebellion, the Chinese were able to rebuild.
+Therefore following the destruction of foreign settlements resulting from the rebellion, the Chinese were able to rebuild.
 But the Japanese were unable to do so due to the Japanese policy of seclusion in 1637.

 Tickets and Tips for Visiting Hoi An’s Temples and Pagodas